What is a DBA?

 It may deter competitors from using the business name

 Also, although a DBA doesn’t offer the same legal protection as registering a business entity and filing for a trademark, it might dissuade other businesses from using the name.

 Specific requirements for filing a DBA vary from state to state, county to county.
 In some states, you register your DBA with the State Secretary of State or other state agency.
 In some states, registration is handled at the county level and each county may have different forms and fees for the process.

-DBAs should be filed before any business is conducted using the fictitious business name.
+An individual or business should file a DBA before conducting any business using the fictitious trade name.
 Some jurisdictions will allow you to file within a short time period of first using the name.
-However, since a DBA is usually a prerequisite to opening a bank account for the business or using the name in contracts, it is best to get it done upfront.
-It’s an affordable process and will keep your business in good legal standing from the start.
+However, since a DBA is usually a prerequisite to opening a bank account for the business or using the name in contracts, it is best to get it done up front.

 In all states, a business may not use any terms (such as “Inc.,” “LLC,” “Corporation,” etc.) that imply that its DBA is a registered business entity.